dag4blend

 Tools

-• Find missing textures – searches the textures without valid paths in the selected project’s folder.
+• Find missing textures: Searches the textures without valid paths in the selected project’s directory.

-• Save textures – collects all textures with valid paths from selected objects and saves them in the /textures/ subfolder of the export folder.
+• Save textures: Collects all textures with valid paths from selected objects and saves them in the /textures/ subdirectory of the export directory.

 animated_node:b=yes